Africanfuturism: Literature and comics

-In films
+Films and television

-Africanfuturism movies are often scarce; films like Black Panther have been criticized by some viewers, who say that their depiction of Africa "differs little from the colonial view".
+Africanfuturism movies are often scarce.
+Films like Black Panther have been criticized by some viewers, who say that their depiction of Africa "differs little from the colonial view".
 In recent times, Africanfuturist movies include Hello, Rain, Pumzi, and Ratnik.
 Several Africanfuturism novels have been optioned for live adaptation, including Binti and Who Fears Death.
 In 2020, Walt Disney Studios and Pan African company Kugali announced that they would be co-producing an africanfuturist animated science fiction series, Iwájú, inspired by the city of Lagos.